gympass/cdn-origin-controller/README.md

 - `/en-us/foo` -> en-us specific origin
 - `/*/foo` -> catch all origin

+## WebACL Associations

+When multiple ingresses share the same CloudFront distribution, the controller determines which AWS WAF WebACL (if any) to associate based on the following rules:

+1. **Priority to Explicit WebACLs:**
+  - If any ingress in the group specifies a WebACL ARN using the annotation `cdn-origin-controller.gympass.com/cf.web-acl-arn`, that WebACL will be associated with the distribution.
+  - If multiple ingresses specify different WebACL ARNs, the controller will return a reconciliation error for all of them as it's a conflicting configuration because a distribution can only have a single WebACL.
+2. **No Annotation or Empty Value:**
+  - If no ingress in the group specifies a WebACL ARN, or if the annotation is present but empty, the controller will retain the current WebACL association on the distribution.
+  - This means the WebACL will not be removed automatically if you remove or clear the annotation from your ingresses.
+3. **Manual Removal Required:**
+  - The controller **will not** remove a WebACL from an existing distribution during reconciliation.
+If you want to disassociate a WebACL, you must do so manually via the AWS Console or CLI.

+**Best Practices:**
+- Always specify the same WebACL ARN on all ingresses in a group to avoid ambiguity.
+- To change the WebACL, update the annotation on at least one ingress in the group to the new ARN.
+- To remove a WebACL from a distribution, remove the annotation from all ingresses and then manually disassociate the WebACL in AWS.

 ## Function Associations

 In order to associate [Cloudfront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) and [Lambda@Edge Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-at-the-edge.html) to your Ingress-based origins, add the `cdn-origin-controller.gympass.com/cf.function-associations` annotation.